carmigno/carmigno.github.io/_posts/2022-09-05-data-employees.md

 Now that you can see why and how this can go very, very wrong, we can move on to fixing it.

 ## The role comparison table
 How are we going to address this issue?
-Using one of the oldest tricks from the engineering book, a **reference table**.
+Using one of the oldest tricks from the engineering book, older even than a slide rule, a **reference table**.

 The problems we want to solve here are three:
 1. What is the **best description** of what my team currently does?